Where to go, what to do and what can you eat or drink? Here are our tips on how to do date-night, pregnancy-style…

 Eat out but think ahead

 Have a look at what might work for all the food pregnancy dos and don'ts beforehand.
-It’s probably not the right time for a sushi bar and we’d avoid somewhere that specialises in rare steak too (Tommy’s, 2018a).
+It’s probably not the right time for a sushi bar and we’d avoid somewhere that specialises in rare steak too (NHS, 2020).
 See our article about eating out when you’re pregnant for more tips.

 But do go to that fancy restaurant.
 The kind you won’t want to go to once you have a child with you who might poo/cry/wake up just as you’re tucking into your seared tuna.
 Go, go, go.

-But on the up side, non-alcoholic wine contains less calories and you’re unlikely to get dehydrated drinking it (Drinkaware, 2018; Very Well Mind, 2018).
+Alternatively, non-alcoholic wine contains fewer calories and you’re unlikely to get dehydrated drinking it.

 Dodge plays or films that start late